SirIle/sirile.github.io/_posts/2015-08-05-part-2-scaling-in-amazon-aws-vpc-with-docker-docker-machine-consul-registrator-haproxy-elk-and-prometheus.markdown

 {% highlight bash %}
 git clone https://github.com/SirIle/docker-multihost.git && cd docker-multihost/swarm
+./setupRegistry.sh
 ./createInfraNode.sh
-for i in {0..2}; do ./createSwarmNode.sh $i; done for i in {1..10}; do ./startService.sh hello/v1 sirile/node-image-test; done
+for i in {0..2}; do ./createSwarmNode.sh $i; done for i in {1..10}; do ./startService.sh hello/v1 node-image-test; done
 {% endhighlight %}

 Then you need to add the rule for (at least) port 80 in the security group for your own IP.
 This can be done through the web UI or with the aws cli.